 Testing and assessment are very prominent in today's society.
 They are used in instruction, diagnosis, placement, promotions, credentialing, and selection decisions, and in educational research and evaluation.
 Furthermore, the No Child Left Behind legislation has led to a substantial increase in testing in the public school system.
 Persons trained to develop instruments such as tests, assessments, and questionnaires, to use new models and methods for data collection and analysis (such as item response theory and structural equation models), design sampling frameworks, collect and analyze data, and conduct research and evaluation studies, play vital roles in education.

-The Psychometric Methods, Educational Statistics and Research Methods doctoral concentration offers a graduate level program for the training of persons with specialized skills in the areas of psychometric methods (e.g., item response theory, classical test theory, and scaling), statistics, instrument development, and data analysis.
+The Research, Educational Measurement and Psychometrics Concentration doctoral concentration offers a graduate level program for the training of persons with specialized skills in the areas of psychometric methods (e.g., item response theory, classical test theory, and scaling), statistics, instrument development, and data analysis.
 Most students admitted into the Program are provided with full research assistantships and tuition waivers.
 The assistantships provide students with opportunities to develop practical skills, and carry out research studies.
 Summer internships are also a part of the graduate student training experience, and so the faculty work closely with students to create these important training opportunities.
 The concentration) has close connections with many testing agencies around the country that provide these summer internship experiences.

-In addition, students regularly take related graduate-level courses in the Schools of Education and Public Health, and Departments of Psychology and Statistics.
+In addition, students regularly take related graduate-level courses in the College of Education, the School of Public Health and Health Sciences, and the departments of Psychology and Statistics.

-Please visit the Psychometric Methods site for more information.
+Please visit the Research, Educational Measurement and Psychometrics Concentration site for more information.

 Concentration Coordinator: Craig Wells (Associate Professor)

-Lisa A. Keller (Assistant Professor), Jennifer Randall (Associate Professor), Stephen G. Sireci (Professor), Craig Wells (Associate Professor), Ronald K. Hambleton (Distinguished University Professor).
+Lisa A. Keller (Associate Professor), Jennifer Randall (Associate Professor), Stephen G. Sireci (Professor), Craig Wells (Associate Professor), Ronald K. Hambleton (Distinguished University Professor).